PolyOculus: Simultaneous Multi-view Image-based Novel View Synthesis: Introduction

-NVS scenarios form a continuum between the more common well-determined case, where minimal ambiguity exists, and the GNVS case, which is closer to standard generative image modeling.
-This is largely decided by the number of available observations and their relation to the desired views (i.e., their proximity in camera position and orientation).
-In the well-determined case, scene content has significant coverage from disparate viewpoints (relative to the target view distribution), providing powerful constraints on the 3D scene structure and effectively enabling synthesis via a 3D-aware interpolation between views.
-This is the typical scenario for standard Neural Radiance Fields (NeRFs) \cite{mildenhall2021nerf}, which often focuses on cases with many known views and significant overlap between observed and synthesized views.
-In contrast, the problem is much more ill-posed when as few as one observation is given, or if the model is queried for a viewpoint far from the distribution of known views.
-In such cases, the space of plausible novel views is very large due to uncertainties caused by occlusions, lack of viewpoint coverage, and depth ambiguities; hence, generative models are a natural choice for representing this uncertainty.
-Herein, we focus on the GNVS problem.
+NVS scenarios form a continuum between the well-determined case, and the GNVS case, which is largely decided by the number of available observations and their relation to the desired views (i.e., proximity in camera parameter space).
+In the well-determined case, scene content has significant coverage from disparate viewpoints (relative to the target view distribution), which strictly constrains the 3D scene structure and minimizes ambiguity.
+In contrast, the GNVS case, our focus, is less constrained when as few as one observation is given, or the model is queried for a viewpoint far from any of the given views.
+Hence, generative models are a natural choice for representing this uncertainty.